worldcoin/world-id-state-bridge/README.md

-For L1 to L1 bridges, there are solutions like [Succinct](https://succinct.xyz/)'s [Telepathy](https://www.telepathy.xyz/) which have weaker security guarantees than storage proofs or native L1<>L2 bridges, but possibly allow for a World ID integration, provided that the reqirements above are met.
+For L1 to L1 bridges, there are solutions like [Succinct](https://succinct.xyz/)'s [Telepathy](https://www.telepathy.xyz/) which have weaker security guarantees than storage proofs or native L1<>L2 bridges, but possibly allow for a World ID integration, provided that the requirements above are met.

 ## Documentation